Get One of the Top 50 Plumbing Blogs Directly to Your Inbox!

 Hard_Water_Solutions_For_Your_Home

 Hard water may be one of the most common plumbing problems across the country.
 An incredible 85% of the United States has hard water, so there’s a strong likelihood that you live in a state with hard water problems.
+When it comes to residential plumbing, understanding the difference between hard and soft water is crucial.
 So, let's take a look at the differences between hard and soft water, why it’s important to recognize the signs of hard water, and what hard water solutions are available.

 Hard Water vs Soft Water